zawsq/Teleshare/README.md

 this command may take awhile depending on user count.
 4. `/option`: Use to configure database options.
 See [START-UP REQUIREMENTS](#start-up-requirements) bot options for more informations.
 5. `/delete_link`: Delete an accessible link from the database and delete the corresponding file from the backup channel.
+6. Auto link generation: just forward or send a file directly to the bot.

 #### Frequently Asked Questions
 <details>